UFFR/MamizouBot/README.md

 # MamizouBot

-A Java-based Discord/IRC bot for relaying messages between linked channels.
+A Java-based (Java 21) Discord/IRC bot for relaying messages between linked channels.

-Can be in many Discord servers, however, can only be in one IRC server.
+Can be in many Discord servers, however, can only be in one IRC server, so it is suited for self-deployment, rather than using a single instance.

 It was made to be a replacement for [discord-irc](https://github.com/reactiflux/discord-irc), which I formerly used, but using an up-to-date API (JDA) and with more features for the convenience of its users.
 More features are planned to be added.

 ***Be advised, the bot is still in an alpha stage and not intended for major use yet!***

+Contributions are always welcome, but I may not work on it in a while.

 ## Building